 - Post-program research travel to conferences

-- Important role as a junior researcher that contributes to the state of the art in emerging and socially relevant computing research topics.
+- Important role as a junior researcher that contributes to the state of the art in emerging computing research topics.

 - Mentoring from experienced faculty and graduate students